open-xml-templating/docxtemplater/readme.md

 **docxgen.js** is a small library to generate docx documents given a docx template.
 It can replace tags by their values and replace images with other images.

+## Demo ##

+A simple Demo can be found here: http://javascript-ninja.fr/docxgenjs/examples/simpleTagging.html#

 ## Dependencies ##

 1. **docxgen.js** uses [jszip.js](http://stuk.github.io/jszip/) to zip and unzip the docx files.
 Jszip uses: